Diode-exe/aiUI/README.md

 ## Usage

 Run ```main.py```.
 Choose GPT-1, GPT-2, or Other Model.
 Other Model is ```TinyLlama/TinyLlama-1.1B-Chat-v1.0```.
 Then, type in your prompt and it will give you a response.
 The max length box controls how many tokens the AI will generate before it stops.
 When left blank, it defaults to 250.
+You could change the "Other Model" if you want.

+## Notes

+All models automatically save to disk after being downloaded, so they will load faster the next time you run the program.